MISSION "DONATING LIGHT"

 Mission Donating Light

 In the least-developed countries, and in particular Sub-Saharan Africa, cataracts are responsible for half of all avoidable blindness.
 Other causes include glaucoma (15%), corneal opacities (10%), trachoma (6.8%), childhood blindness (5.3%), and onchocerciasis (4%).
 A simple, low-cost, one-time procedure can restore full sight to patients with cataracts, but in too many places those procedures are not yet available.
-Donating light mission was held by Italian ophthalmologists in collaboration with Italian air force to operate cataracts in Gao and Bamako villages, in Mali.
+Donating light mission was held in 2008 by Italian ophthalmologists in collaboration with Italian air force to operate cataracts in Gao and Bamako villages, in Mali.
 Each patient traveled a long way blind, lead by hand by a parent, and left home with one seeing eye.
 Many patients were Tuareg, inhabitants of the Sahara Desert.
 Their beards were colored according to the different tribes they belonged to.